plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <br />
 <br />

-<p>Data.gov is the home of the U.S. Government's open data and home to over 124,651 data sets.
+<p>Data.gov is the home of the U.S. Government's open data and hosts over 124,651 data sets.
 They've recently built an "Open With" option that let's you send the data directly to Plotly to create interactive graphs for free.
-Data.gov supports direct exports to Plotly on smaller CSV and XLS files.
+This feature is supported on smaller CSV and XLS files.
 Look for the "Open With" menu when searching through their data sets.</p>

 <table>
 <tbody>